 Like so many decisions in life, it’s a cost/benefit analysis.
 Extended breastfeeding has great benefits for both mom and child, but if you’re ready to give it up and can find a gentle way to lead your toddler or preschooler towards weaning, that’s okay.

-RELATED: Breastfeeding a toddler
+RELATED: Benefits of breastfeeding a toddler

 How NOT to wean your toddler